Skip to content

 Several large, circular burial mounds with a hollow center dot the area, each mound encircled by standing stones of varying heights.

-While the bodies no longer remain inside the mounds, that means that you get to walk inside and check them out.
+Since the bodies no longer remain inside the mounds, you get to walk inside and check them out.
 Most of them are about as tall as me!

 These cairns likely date back to the Bronze Age, so it gives us a glimpse into how people lived thousands of years ago!